MrCode200/oracle/README.md

 4. **External API Limits**: Binance API Endpoints have limits, which we cannot bypass!

 5. **Testing Coverage**: Not everything is covered by tests yet!

+6. **Frontend**: To Date, The backend has to be written first, so no code availalbe currently!

 ### Security Notes